The Growth Rate of Tri-Colored Sum-Free Sets: Notation

 \section{Notation}

-Throughout this paper, we will use the following conventions: Lower case Roman letters denote integers, elements of cyclic groups (denoted $C_q$) or of finite fields (denoted $\FF_q$).
+Throughout this paper, we will use the following conventions: Lower case Roman letters denote integers, elements of cyclic groups (denoted $C_q$), of finite fields (denoted $\FF_q$), or general finite sets.
 Lower case Roman letters in boldface denote elements of $\ZZ_{\geq 0}^m$ (for any $m$), $C_q^m$ or $\FF_q^m$.
 Capital Roman letters denote subsets of $\ZZ_{\geq 0}^m$, $C_q^m$ or $\FF_q^m$.
 Lower case Greek letters denote real numbers; lower case Greek letters in boldface denote elements of $\RR^m$.
 A notation such as $\alpha(x)$ or $\vctr{\alpha}(x)$ refers to a function of $x$ valued in real numbers, or real vectors.
 For any sets $U$ and $V$, we write $U^V$ for the set of $U$-valued functions on $V$.
+All logarithms are to base $e$.

 We fix a positive integer $q$.
 In section $4$, we will fix $n$ to be a positive integer divisible by $3$.
 The notation $O_q( \ )$ will always refer to bounds as $n \to \infty$ through integers divisible by $3$, with $q$ fixed.
 Let $\vctr{t} = (q-1, q-1, \ldots, q-1) \in \ZZ_{\geq 0}^n$.